 Final Thoughts On The Disney World Park Pass Reservation System

-It seems the Disney World park pass reservation system is here to stay.
-Despite some initial difficulties, the park pass reservation system is easy to use after setting up a My Disney experience profile.
+At this time it seems the Disney World park reservation system is here to stay.
+Despite some initial difficulties, the park pass reservation system is now easy to use after setting up a My Disney experience profile.
 Although the Disney World park reservation system takes away some flexibility, the return of park hopping helps with this limitation.

 Need help planning your Disney World vacation?
 Check out our planning timeline for every step of planning a great Disney World trip.